Andrew Luck unsure if he'll be ready for training camp

 "Am I hopeful?
 Am I praying?
 Yeah, but there's no timetable," the coach said.

 Luck has served as an extra coach on the sideline during the team's workouts.
-He said the current five-month stretch where he hasn't thrown a football is the longest he's gone since he first starting throwing a ball when he was around six or seven years old.
+He said the current five-month stretch where he hasn't thrown a football is the longest he's gone since he first starting throwing a ball when he was around 6 or 7 years old.

-Luck, who finished fifth in the NFL in touchdown passes (31) and threw for 4,240 yards last season, plans to continue to workout at the facility outside of a vacation once the team breaks following their three-day mandatory minicamp on Thursday.
+Luck, who finished fifth in the NFL in touchdown passes (31) and threw for 4,240 yards last season, plans to continue to work out at the facility outside of a vacation once the team breaks following its three-day mandatory minicamp on Thursday.

-Luck has put on between 10-12 pounds of the 15 he has lost since the surgery.
+Luck has regained between 10 and 12 pounds of the 15 he has lost since the surgery.
 His goal is to put on up to five more pounds before he takes the field.

 "I feel and see myself getting better every day, every week," Luck said.
 "That's something you can sort of hang your hat on.
 It's progress.
 To me, that's what matters now."